Full-Stack-Data-Science/fswe-final-project-example/README.md

 **Data Ingestion and Staging**
 Raw product interaction data arrives as Excel files and is first ingested into a staging table inside the data warehouse.
 This layer provides a clean, consistent source for downstream processing.

-**Gold Layer – Core Feature Tables**
+**Silver Layer – Feature Tables**
 From the staging area, curated datasets are created, such as a product-affinity table capturing "bought-together" relationships.
-These gold tables serve as the foundation for building recommendation models and analytics.
+These silver tables serve as the foundation for building recommendation models and analytics.

-**Mart Layer – Pre-Computed Recommendations**
+**Gold Layer – Pre-Computed Recommendations**
-Using the gold data, two main types of pre-computed outputs are produced:
+Using the silver combined with bronze data, two main types of pre-computed outputs are produced:

 - Popular recommendations (e.g., most frequently purchased items)
 - FP-Growth association recommendations (frequent-pattern mining results)

-Batch jobs populate these marts on a schedule so that recommendations are always ready for fast retrieval.
+Batch jobs populate these gold tables on a schedule so that recommendations are always ready for fast retrieval.

 **Recommendation API and User Interaction**
-When a user requests suggestions, the Recommendation API queries the mart tables to fetch the latest pre-computed results and returns personalized or popular recommendations back to the user in real time.
+When a user requests suggestions, the Recommendation API queries the gold tables to fetch the latest pre-computed results and returns personalized or popular recommendations back to the user in real time.

 ## Prerequisites